 Location: 居酒屋 楽壷 (map)

-Another izakaya with good food but it’s really small.
+Another izakaya with good food but it’s very small.
 It’s on the left just up the road from Hibiki.
 Best to tell them you have one more person than you actually do to get a decent sized room.

 Location: 輝星 (map)